From Nutshell History of Lebanon, IL

 surrounded by witnesses, opened the stove door and consigned said coupons to the mercy of the flames, and not until the ashes told of their sad fate did said persons leave the scene.”

-1892 – The public was closed indefinitely because of an epidemic of scarlet fever.
+1892 – The public school was closed indefinitely because of an epidemic of scarlet fever.
 Classrooms were thoroughly fumigated and disinfected by the janitor.

 1899 – The high school course was two years long.
 Graduates in this last class of the nineteenth century included Benjamin Howard Mc-Allister, age 15, class salutatorian, and Cora Gedney (later wife of Dr. R. C. Berry), class valedictorian.